doridori/Pilot/docs/general_concepts.md

 ##Opaqueness

 A frame can represent a View that is opaque or partially transparent.
 This infomation is stored obtained via a `UITypeHandlers.isOpaque()` method (see [#20](https://github.com/doridori/Pilot/issues/20)).
+This information is important as it allows UITypeHanders to rebuild the entire visible UI at any point.